Articles

 • Take care of yourself.
 Exercise regularly, eat well, and get enough sleep to stay healthy and energized.

 • Join a support group.
-Speak with others who are also grieving.
-It can help you feel more connected.
+Speak with others who are also grieving, which can help you feel more connected.
 There are in-person and online support groups available.
-Some groups are time limited, while others are open-ended.
-Everyone experiences grief in a different way, so don’t expect your grief to be resolved in a certain timeframe.
-You may need more time and that’s OK!
+Some groups are time-limited, while others are open-ended.
+Everyone experiences grief differently, so don’t expect your grief to be resolved in a certain timeframe.
+You may need more time, and that’s okay!

-Anyone who has experienced a loss are invited to the Grief Support Group Series at St. Therese of Lisieux from September 12, 2023 through November 7, 2023 on Tuesdays from 1:00pm-2:30pm.
-The Health Ministry will facilitate the group.
-If interested in attending, please contact the Parish Office at 596-254-443, or Marilyn Cito, Parish Nurse at 586-254-4433 Ext.
-320, or via email at MarilynC@stol.church.
-New or people who have attended previous sessions are welcome!
+Anyone who has experienced a loss is invited to the Grief Support Group Series at St. Therese of Lisieux, facilitated by the Health Ministry and held every Tuesday from September 23 to November 18 from 1 to 2:30 PM.
+If you are interested in attending, please contact the parish office at 586-254-4433 or Marilyn Cito, Parish Nurse, at 586-254-4433 Ext.
+320 or marilync@stol.church.
+Both new attendees and those who have previously attended are welcome!

 References: